SmithJohnsonE/Camunda/README.md

 <br/><b>Java project:</b><br/>
 A similar <b>Java project</b> can be found on folder java project.
-By setting a valid account email and its password and running the main class (you need to specify the email address of the recipient), an email is sent.
+By setting a valid account email and its password and running the main class (you need to specify the email address of the recipient), an email is sent successfully.